We are committed to ensuring that patients can avail of the best treatment and care available by funding vital medical staff and equipment.

 Dr Jain is a senior oncologist in the Cancer Centre and a Senior Lecturer at Queens University Belfast.
 His post has been funded by Friends of the Cancer Centre since 2013 and he specialises in the treatment of prostate cancer.
 He delivers advanced external beam radiotherapy and is one of two oncologists in Northern Ireland who treats patients with prostate brachytherapy.
 He also utilises chemotherapy and drug therapy in advanced prostate cancer and is involved in many clinical trials.
 His role is fully integrated with lab-based research at Queen’s University.

 Clinical Nurse Specialist for Breast Cancer

-Elaine is a vital lynchpin in a patient’s care and she has been funded by the charity for 4 years.
+Elaine is a vital lynchpin in a patient’s care and she has been funded by the charity since 2011.
 Elaine, who is the Cancer Centre’s only breast cancer CNS, works with the consultant team and is the point of information, guidance and support for patients.

 Clinical Nurse Specialist for Lymphoma

 Laura Croan is a vital part of our specialist nursing team, providing a dedicated support system for lymphoma patients.
 The charity has also supported the establishment of Laura's own nurse led clinic, which has reduced patient waiting times in its first year.